NoahIles/dev/readme.md

 Scripts to get your Computer up and running ASAP.
 Choose the Branch Corrosponding to your Needs.

+## devEnvs
+Uses docker/vscode devcontainers to create and deploy portable environment on all platforms.

 ## Windows
 Uses Powershell along with chocolatey A packege manager for windows.
+To bulk install applications and environments.

 ### Usage
 Simply open an elevated Powershell and run this command